mryogi11/mybabybridge_benefit_platform/docs/HANDOVER.md

 ## Known Issues and Challenges

-1. **Database Schema Synchronization (Drizzle):** If manual SQL changes are made to the Supabase database without updating the Drizzle schema (`src/lib/db/schema.ts`), or vice-versa, `drizzle-kit generate` might produce incorrect migration scripts (e.g., trying to create tables/columns that already exist, or drop things unexpectedly).
-Careful review of generated SQL is essential before application.
-The migration file `drizzle/0001_ambitious_blur.sql` required significant manual commenting-out due to initial sync issues.
+1. **Database Schema Synchronization (Drizzle):** If manual SQL changes are made to the Supabase database without updating the Drizzle schema (`src/lib/db/schema.ts`), or vice-versa, `drizzle-kit generate` might produce incorrect migration scripts or report "No Changes".
+This was encountered during the messaging refactor, requiring manual SQL (`ALTER TABLE`) to add missing columns (`is_read`, `thread_id`) when `drizzle-kit generate` failed to detect the schema drift. `drizzle-kit push` should be used with extreme caution due to potential data loss if schemas have significantly diverged.
 2. **Historical Migration Files (`supabase/migrations`):** The project contains historical migration files in `supabase/migrations/` from the previous Supabase CLI workflow.
 These are **no longer used** for applying schema changes but serve as a reference for the database's intended structure.
 The payment-related migrations in this directory may have non-standard filenames and were likely never applied correctly.
 3. **Authentication Redirect Issues**: Sometimes there can be issues with redirection after login.
 The code now includes fallback mechanisms.
 4. **API Routes with Cookies**: Some API routes use cookies which causes warnings during build about dynamic server usage.